The Palm Court Restaurant

 During the evening we offer a 5 course tasting menu which focuses on the union between food and beverage and is made with careful craftsmanship.

 Palmen is renowned as the architectural gem at the heart of the Grand Hotel, with its distinctive glass dome letting light flood in.
-The restaurant is divided into three sections, with space for 74 guests in the main dining area.
+The restaurant is divided into three sections, with the possibility to offer a chambre separée for up to 16 people.